TurboWarp/extensions/docs/SharkPool/Messages-Plus.md

 Returns the data that was passed with a **currently running** broadcast script that matches the specified message and sprite target.

-Unlike the "received data" reporter, this can retrieve data from _any_ script with a matching broadcast that is currently being executed, not just the one that triggered the current script.
+Unlike the "received data" reporter, this can retrieve data from another script with a matching broadcast that is currently being executed, not just the one that triggered the current script.

+This only inspects standard "when I receive" scripts.
+Data carried by "when any broadcast is received" scripts or the extension's dynamic "when I receive" hat is not retrieved.

 If no matching "when I receive" script is actively running, this reporter will return nothing.